ssiloti/bep-persistent-credit/one-hop-rep.rst

     \* <c p

 sig
     A cryptographic signature of the dictionary with this key removed.
+The signature format is as produced by the `ed25519 library`_.
 The signature MUST be generated using the client's private key.

 The client's reputation id is always implied based on context.
 When the client receives a state dictionary for a subject at an intermediary for which the client already has a state stored locally the new state supersedes the old state only if all state values are greater-than-or-equal-to those in the stored state.

 Impact on DHT
 =============

-This BEP assumes that DHT nodes will use their client's reputation identity as their node id.

 The following new DHT query is defined: